cdcattaneo/cdcattaneo.github.io/index.md

 <img src="IMG_0051.JPG" alt="Example Image" width="300">

 My name is Christian Demierre Cattaneo.
 I'm Swiss, Italian, American, and French Canadian.
-I secretly hold 4 passports——do NOT tell anyone!!
+I secretly hold 4 passports—do NOT tell anyone!!

 I speak French fluently, Italian (if we're stretching it), and a pitiful, incomprehensible excuse for Mandarin Chinese.
 But it comes back when I'm immersed, believe me!